ActiveBrainAtlasPipeline/center_of_mass/README.md

 1. The atlas should show up as a new layer.

 #### Aligning the Atlas for Neuroglancer
-1. To build the atlas for neuroglancer you will also need an existing stack of images to get the centers of mass.
+1. To align the atlas in Neuroglancer you will also need an existing stack of images to get the centers of mass.
 This can be done by opening your stack in neuroglancer, find at least 3 structures in your stack that correspond to the structures found in the structures.zip file and then get the center of mass, x,y,z coordinates for those structures.
 Copy the data into a python dictionary similar to this: